By Melissa Keogh

 WHERE: 19 Olivers Road, McLaren Vale.

-11. Relax The Vineyard Retreat
+11. Relax at The Vineyard Retreat

 The Vineyard Retreat is the perfect spot to sleep off all the adventures, with a little country luxury of course.